RabbitSnore/many-legal-labs/README.md

 A multi-lab replication of legal psychology studies.

+**NOTE: ALL DATA ARE CURRENTLY SIMULATED.
+NO ACTUAL DATA HAVE BEEN COLLECTED YET.
+THE CODE WILL BE UPDATED WHEN DATA COLLECTION HAS BEEN COMPLETED.**

 ## Reproducing the analyses

 The most straightforward way to reproduce the analyses is to clone this repository into an R Project and run the following R code: